-AMV long-term changes under future warming scenarios have been so far scarcelyinvestigated.
-A study on the CMIP5 multi-model simulations under RCP8.5 scenario by (Villamayor et al., 2018) found no substantial differences in the simulated SST patterns (and in the related tropical rainfall response) when RCP8.5, historical and piControl simulations are compared.
+AMV long-term changes under future warming scenarios have so far scarcely been investigated.
+A study on the CMIP5 multi-model simulations under RCP8.5 scenario by (Villamayor et al., 2018) found no substantial differences in the simulated SST patterns (and in the related tropical rainfall response) when RCP8.5, historical and proportional-integral (piControl) simulations are compared.
 Such results suggest that the AMV is not expected to change under global warming.
 A more recent single-model large ensemble study (Hand et al., 2020) shows a pronounced change in the AMV pattern under global warming linked to a strong reduction of the mean AMOC and its variability.
-However, since a superposition of multiple processes controls the AMV, as extensively discussed in Annex IV, Section AIV.2.7, in Chapter 3 (Section 3.7.7), and in Chapter 9 (Section 9.2.3.1), the length of the RCP8.5 simulations might be not sufficient to properly evaluate the respective weight and interplay of internal components and influences from external forcing on AMV projections.
+However, since a superposition of multiple processes controls the AMV, as extensively discussed in Annex IV (Section AIV.2.7), in Chapter 3 (Section 3.7.7), and in Chapter 9 (Section 9.2.3.1), the length of the RCP8.5 simulations might be not sufficient to properly evaluate the respective weight and interplay of internal components and influences from external forcing on AMV projections.

 In conclusion, on the basis of paleoclimate reconstructions and CMIP5 model simulations, there is low confidence that the AMV is not expected to change in the future.